CurrieJL/auto_web_maps/README.md

 ## Note about the input data
 The watershed polygons and streams were extracted from the National Hydrography dataset for the state of Texas.
 I used python and geopandas to get the dataset, transform the features, create geoparquet files for individual watersheds, and create individual geoparquet files with the streams for each watershed.
 The streams table for this dataset contains just over 2 million rows and includes a geometry column.
-I wanted to break the strean data into smaller pieces based on an appropriate extent such as the level 8 watersheds to reduce resource requirements and increase analysis speed.
+I wanted to break the stream data into smaller pieces based on an appropriate extent such as the level 8 watersheds to reduce resource requirements and increase analysis speed.
 I also wanted to convert the data to a more performant file format that could be efficiently queried, transported, and stored.

 ## Functions
-There are four functions used to create the parquet files to interactive web maps.
+There are four functions used to create interactive web maps from the parquet files.
 ### extract_common_number(filename)
 - Extracts an 8-digit hydrologic unit code (HUC) from file names to match corresponding watershed and stream files.
 ### add_banner_to_html(output_html, title)